Amberley Castle

 Decision to serve dinner in two of the castle's grandest rooms is not incidental to the experience.
 In the broader category of country house hotels with serious dining ambitions, room choice for restaurant service is one of the more consequential editorial decisions a property makes.
 At Amberley, the dining rooms carry the same architectural weight as the accommodation: stone, scale, and the particular quality of light that comes through windows set into walls of that thickness.
 The format positions it within the tradition of English country house dining, where setting and menu are understood as a single proposition rather than two separate considerations.

-For context, this places Amberley in a peer set that includes properties like The Newt in Somerset and Estelle Manor in North Leigh, where historic architecture and serious food programming are treated as mutually reinforcing rather than competing priorities.
+For context, this places Amberley in a comparable set that includes properties like The Newt in Somerset and Estelle Manor in North Leigh, where historic architecture and serious food programming are treated as mutually reinforcing rather than competing priorities.
 It is a different proposition to the design-led country retreats, such as Lime Wood in Lyndhurst, where contemporary aesthetics carry more of the experience.

 Where Amberley Sits in the Broader Market